|

 Kelvin temperature scale is assigned a value of 0oK.
 For the

-Celsius (Centrigrade) temperature scale the freezing point of water would be
+Celsius (Centigrade) temperature scale the freezing point of water would be

 273oK and the boiling point would be 373oK.
 (The Kelvin